 - if you need help with big changes coming up in your life, like starting or finishing school or starting a new job.

 Will we change your plan after a check-in?

 If the check-in shows your plan is working well for you, we usually won’t need to make any changes to your plan.
 Your plan will continue.
 We’ll touch base at your next check-in to see if your plan still meets your needs.

 If the check-in shows your plan doesn’t meet your needs, we may need to change your plan.
 This means you could have a minor change included in your current plan, or we might need to reassess your current plan and replace it with a new one.

 There’s also a date we need to do a plan reassessment, even if you don’t need any changes to your plan.
-This is shown on your plan as the ‘plan reassessment date’.
+This is shown on your plan as the ‘NDIS plan reassessment due date’.

 We’ll check-in with you and create your new plan before this date.
 If your plan is working well for you and your supports still meet the NDIS funding criteria, we could give you a new plan with the same supports.
 Your new plan might also have less supports if there are some you no longer need.
 Or you might need a plan with more support.